beProsto/Venum/README.md

 // How to learn "venum"
 Now.
-You can learn about everything in venum from:
+You can learn about everything about venum from:
 - Examples ( examples folder )
 - Reading all the files
 - Reading documentation ( it's my fav, and yes - I'm in the process of creating it xd )